Thank you! Our expert will call you shortly.

 How long does it take to travel from Kedarnath to Badrinath?

 It takes approximately 8 to 10 hours by road to travel from Kedarnath to Badrinath, starting from Sonprayag or Gaurikund.
 However, since Kedarnath Temple is not directly connected by road, pilgrims must first complete a 16 km trek to Gaurikund, which usually takes 5–7 hours (downhill).
+So total time will be around 14-17 hours.

 Is there a helicopter from Kedarnath to Badrinath?